shubhamjain31/TextUtils/README.md

 It is a simple django project or website in which we can Analyze text.

 A tool for Analyzing text data using django.
 Here raw text is given to the website and you we will get the ***filtered text as per your needs***.

-It can be useful for following utility:
+It can be useful for following utility:-

 1) Remove Punctuations
 1) UpperCase